Hong Kong Academy for Performing Arts: Governance

 The Academy is governed under The Hong Kong Academy for Performing Arts Ordinance, passed in 1984 by the Legislative Council.
 Under the legislation the academy is mandated to "foster and provide for training, education and research in the performing arts and related technical arts".
 The governing body of the institution is called the Council of The Hong Kong Academy for Performing Arts, which is responsible for appointing a director, who oversees the day-to-day operation of the academy.

 The Academy is funded through tuition fees as well as a subvention provided by the Culture, Sports and Tourism Bureau.
 This arrangement differs from most other post-secondary institutions in the territory, which are funded by the University Grants Committee.

 Kevin Thompson was director of the Academy from 2004 to 2012.
 During his tenure the institute forged international links, including arrangements with the Juilliard School in New York City as well as mainland colleges, and introduced master's degrees in performing arts disciplines.
 Thompson also initiated planning for campus expansion.
 Professor Adrian Walter, was recruited in 2012.
 He had been the dean of music at the Australian National University in Canberra since 2008.
 Professor Gillian Choa succeeded as the new director of the academy with effect from 1 January 2021.
-Professor Choa is the first female director since the establishment of the academy in 1984.
+Professor Choa was the first female director since the establishment of the academy in 1984.
+Professor Anna CY Chan has been appointed the eighth Director of the Academy since April 2025.